Skip to main content

 }

-Astute readers may have noticed the displayStream class member.
-It exists to show/hide the camera feed.
-There's no need to show it when a picture has been taken, and it conditionally can be used to show/hide the stream programmatically.
+Sharp-eyed readers may have noticed the displayStream class member.
+It shows or hides the camera feed.
+There’s no reason to display it once a picture has been taken, and it can conditionally toggle the stream programmatically.

-The last bit of functionality that we'll highlight from this component is the upload.
-We take the image currently on the canvas (i.e. the photo that we just made), and upload it to cloudinary using an HTTP post method via https://api.cloudinary.com/v1_1/cloud_name/image/upload.
-Notice how Cloudinary accepts images to be uploaded in a data-url format as well.
+The last piece of functionality is the upload.
+We take the image currently on the canvas (the photo we just snapped) and upload it to Cloudinary via an HTTP post to https://api.cloudinary.com/v1_1/cloud_name/image/upload.
+Cloudinary accepts images in data-url format too.

 public usePhoto() {